Amazon Prime Day is nearly here – we’ve found the best early deals to shop

 Amazon Prime Day 2022: Dates and best early deals on Lego, Shark, Fitbit and more

-With less than a week to go, the offers are rolling in... welcome to your cheat sheet to this year’s sale
+With only a few more days to go, the offers are rolling in... welcome to your cheat sheet to this year’s sale

 Calling all deal hunters – we’ve got some good news for you: Amazon Prime Day 2022 is just a few days away.
 The sale officially starts on Tuesday 12 July and runs through to Wednesday 13 July.
 The online giant is dropping early Prime Day deals as we speak, and it’s also announced that next week’s discounts will include up to 60 per cent off Amazon devices, up to 70 per cent off selected electric toothbrushes and up to 50 per cent off electronics.